diego1389/dev_docs/Design patterns/Design patterns.md

 13. Singleton can be passed as parameters and static class do not.

-14. Singleton can be assign to variables.
+14. Singleton can be assigned to variables.

 15. Singleton classes can be serialized, static don't.